MICHGIL/Songs_In_Your_Neighborhood/README.md

 # 🎵 Songs In Your Neighborhood
 ## Summary
-Originally created for Python programming labs, Songs In Your Neighborhood was designed as a **personal song recommendation app**.
+Originally created in 2021 for Python programming labs, Songs In Your Neighborhood was designed as a **personal song recommendation app**.
 It allowed the user to find songs from a chosen Spotify playlist based on a reference song and selected audio features.

 ## ⚠ Spotify Web API Update & Project Status
 🚨 Update (Feb 2025): Spotify recently [removed access to audio features](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) (e.g., danceability, energy) from their API, which were a **core part** of this project.